-Children with ADHD often lack magnesium and zinc and supplement of these vitamins may improve ADHD symptoms such as hyperactivity and impulsivity.
+People with ADHD often lack magnesium and zinc and supplement of these vitamins may improve hyperactivity, impulsivity, attention and memory.

 Several studies have shown that, at large, people with ADHD have less magnesium (Mg) and zinc (Zn) in their bodies than the control groups that don’t have ADHD.
 One research, conducted in 2017, found a significant difference between the control group and the group of people with ADHD.
 They concluded that 10% of people in the control group had Mg and Zn deficiency while 65% and 70% of the group of people with ADHD had Mg and Zn deficiency (1).
 All of the researches we reference in this blog post had similar results.

-Research show that calcium, magnesium and zinc are deficient on the tissue mineral analyses of many ADHD children.
-Supplementation with these minerals alone may lower the symptoms of ADHD.
+Research shows that calcium, magnesium and zinc are deficient in the tissue mineral analyses of many ADHD children.
+Supplementation with these minerals alone may help improve levels of hyperactivity, attention and impulsivity.

 Zinc is a vital component of the nervous system and neurotransmitters.
-A zinc deficiency may create a functional deficiency, as zinc is an important cofactor for more than 300 other nutrients which support the growth and development.
+Zinc is an important cofactor for more than 300 other nutrients which support the growth and development.

-Magnesium deficiency is shown by reductions in cognitive ability and processing, a reduced attention span along with an increased aggression, mood swings, fatigue and lack of concentration.
-All symptoms that all overlap with the symptoms of ADHD, leading experts of ADHD to hypothesize that children with ADHD might have a deficiency of magnesium as well.
-Moreover, magnesium can improve sleep disturbance seen in ADHD which may positively affect the attention deficit (1).
+Magnesium deficiency can affect cognitive ability and processing, and may result in mood swings, fatigue and concentration challenges.
+Experts of ADHD hypothesize that people with ADHD might have a magnesium deficiency as well.
+Moreover, magnesium can improve sleep disturbance many with ADHD experience, which may positively affect attention (1).

 The levels of minerals especially Zn, Mg and Fe in the blood of ADHD children have shown to be lower than their control group.
 Though additional studies are warranted, supplementations to a healthy diet have proved to be beneficial (2).

-In a study that included people with ADHD and magnesium deficiency, it was researched how they would be affected if they would get treated with magnesium, while a control group wasn’t treated.
-The results showed a clear improvement in behaviour for those treated and a correlation between Mg intake and lowering of symptoms, see chart below (3).
+In a study that included people with ADHD and magnesium deficiency, it was researched how they would be affected with a magnesium supplementation, while a control group didn’t get that supplement.
+The results showed a clear improvement in attention, working memory, and visual processing (4).

 If you choose to do so, you can look into these few categories that contain Mg, Fe, Zn (4).